We have recently completed a teaching series at Freedom Church entitled “Blurred Lines – Godly Sexuality in a Confusing World”

 Freedom Church and its Leadership Team fully adhere to the Evangelical Alliance Basis of Faith, which provides great clarity on the primary elements of our Christian faith.

 I also want to re-iterate, as I mentioned in Part One of Blurred Lines, that I believe Gods design for our sexuality and identity is laid out in Genesis 1.
 That in the beginning God made the heavens and the earth (v1), he proceeded to make humans in his own image (v26 & 27) creating them male and female and encouraging them to be fruitful and multiply (v28).
 Then God looked at what he had created and saw that it was very good (v31).
-We were made in the image of God, we were made for sexual intimacy between man and woman and God thinks this is VERY good.
+We were made in the image of God, we were made for sexual intimacy between man and woman, in a life long committed relationship, and God thinks this is VERY good.

 God loves his creation, God loves His people.
 I personally believe he is less bothered about the labels that we have placed on each other and more focussed on the person themselves and the way that we treat them – People REALLY Matter.